nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/workflow/node-popup/node-general-tab.md

 script: This[0]
 ```

-<span style="color: rgb(34,34,34);font-size: 10.0pt;line-height: 13.0pt;">Then, for the rest of the chain, you will have only one document in input transiting from one operation to the other.</span>
+Then, for the rest of the chain, you will have only one document in input transiting from one operation to the other.

 {{/callout}}